cap-js/cds-intellij/README.md

 ## Requirements

 ### Supported IDEs

-The intellij-cds plugin is compatible with the latest **paid** IntelliJ IDEs including IDEA Ultimate and WebStorm (due to the restricted availability of JetBrains' LSP API).
+This plugin is compatible with the latest **paid** IntelliJ IDEs including IDEA Ultimate and WebStorm.
+Check https://www.jetbrains.com/ which option is best for you.

+> The LSP API is only available in the commercial versions JetBrains' IDEs, which is why the plugin doesn't run in the free variants.

 ### Operating Systems

 Tested on Windows, macOS, and Linux.

 ## Download and Installation

-Coming soon…
+### As a Zip File

+- Dowload the plugin zip file from https://github.com/cap-js/cds-intellij/releases
+- Install it in the IDE like this...
+TODO

+### From JetBrains Marketplace

+Coming soon.
+We are working on it.

-## How to obtain support
+## How to Obtain Support

 [Create an issue](https://github.com/cap-js/cds-intellij/issues) in this repository if you find a bug or have questions about the content.

 For additional support, [ask a question in SAP Community](https://answers.sap.com/questions/ask.html).